OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/kubernetes-target/index.md

 Kubernetes targets are used by the Kubernetes steps to define the context in which deployments and scripts are run.

-Targets can be created by {{Infrastructure>Deployment Targets>Add Deployment Target}}.
+Targets can be created by clicking {{Infrastructure>Deployment Targets>Add Deployment Target}}.
 Then select the Kubernetes Target Type from the list.

 Conceptually, a Kubernetes target represent a permission boundary.
 Kubernetes [permissions](http://g.octopushq.com/KubernetesRBAC) and [quotas](http://g.octopushq.com/KubernetesQuotas) are defined against a namespace, and both the account and namespace are captured as a Kubernetes target.